Breaking: ICANN terminates Net 4 India domain registrar accreditation agreement

 The Internet Corporation for Assigned Names and Numbers (ICANN) has terminated the delinquent domain registrar Net 4 India’s registrar accreditation agreement (RAA), it announced on Friday.
-This means the rights to manage domains registered by the company will be auctioned off to another provider in accordance with ICANN’s De-Accredited Registrar Transition Procedure.
+This means the rights to manage domains registered by the company will be transferred to another provider in accordance with ICANN’s De-Accredited Registrar Transition Procedure.
 This is likely to come as a relief for Net 4 customers who have been unable to renew their domains or have payments processed.

 The termination follows months of complaints from customers who have been unable to transfer their domains or process payments for renewals.
 The company has been embroiled in bankruptcy proceedings, and over the last couple years, ICANN has been working on processing complaints by liaising with a tribunal-appointed resolution professional, not a representative of Net 4 itself.
 The company’s corporate leadership was accused of leaving Net 4 a mere “dummy company” by transferring share ownership to a different entity.

-Note: Correction (12:52pm): A previous version of this article stated that the domains under management by Net 4 India will now be auctioned to a different provider.
-Which provider gets Net 4 India’s domains will be determined by a process that doesn’t involve bidding.
-We regret the error.